-So, you’ve plucked up courage to make the call and book an appointment.
-It’s normal to feel a bit anxious about your first visit, particularly if you have never seen a counsellor before.
+So, you’ve plucked up courage to make the call and book an appointment to see a Counsellor or Psychotherapist.
+It’s normal to feel a bit anxious about your first visit, particularly if you have never seen a counsellor or psychotherapist before.
 After all, you are about to share some deep feelings with a stranger.

 You might feel more comfortable if you take some time before your visit to think about what is troubling you and why you have decided to seek help.

-Your counsellor will probably start by introducing themselves and asking you a few questions, such as your name, address, and the name of your medical practitioner.
-They may also ask if you have any current medical issues, and if you have seen a counsellor previously,
+Your therapist will probably start by introducing themselves and asking you a few questions, such as your name, address, and the name of your medical practitioner.
+They may also ask if you have any current medical issues, and if you have seen a counsellor or psychotherapist previously,

-Following this, your Counsellor and /or Psychotherapist will explain the counselling process to you.
+Following this, your Counsellor/Psychotherapist will explain the counselling process to you.
 They will probably ask you to sign a Therapy Agreement.
 This outlines details about confidentiality, fees and cancellations.
 You will be given a copy, and the therapist will keep one on file.

 You will be gently invited to share your concerns.
-Your therapist may start the conversation by asking “what brings you here?”
+Your Counsellor/Psychotherapist may start the conversation by asking “what brings you here?”

 What Happens in a Session?

-Over time, as this rapport develops, you will probably feel increasingly comfortable to go more deeply into your experiences, supported by your therapist.
+Over time, as this rapport develops, you will probably feel increasingly comfortable to go more deeply into your experiences.
 Some situations can be difficult to express in words, and you may enjoy using other forms of expression, such as movement, sound, role play, or perhaps drawing.

 There is nothing you can’t talk about in therapy. if you feel anxious about this, you can talk to your counsellor about your anxiety.
 No problem is too big or too small.